 The Rona Jaffe Foundation Writers’ Awards

-The Rona Jaffe Foundation has created a program to identify and support emergent women writers of exceptional promise in recognition of the special contributions women writers make to our culture.
+The Rona Jaffe Foundation has created a program to identify and support emerging women writers of exceptional promise in recognition of the special contributions women writers make to our culture.

 Nominations of candidates are solicited from writers, editors, critics, and other professionals in the literary field whose experience brings them in contact with women writers of unusual talent.
-A small selection committee is appointed each year to recommend awards from among the nominees to The Rona Jaffe Foundation.
+An independent selection committee is appointed each year to recommend awards from among the nominees to The Rona Jaffe Foundation.
 The nominators and selectors serve anonymously.

 Direct applications and unsolicited nominations are not accepted by the Foundation.